koziarskilab/DREAM_Challenge_2025/step1/readme.md

-# Step 1: DREAM Challenge 2025 - Baseline AutoML Evaluation
+# Step 1: Machine Learning model with FINGERPRINTS only

 ## Overview

-Step 1 of the DREAM Challenge 2025 focuses on establishing a robust baseline for compound selection using automated machine learning (AutoML).
-This step is divided into six main parts:
+Step 1 of the DREAM Challenge 2025 focuses on establishing a robust baseline for compound selection using automated machine learning (AutoML) with molecular fingerprints.
+This comprehensive approach systematically explores different molecular representations, machine learning algorithms, and ensemble strategies to maximize both classification performance and chemical diversity.
+The step is divided into six interconnected parts that build upon each other:

 1. **Part 1**: Data preprocessing and clustering analysis for the DREAM validation dataset
 2. **Part 2**: Identifying the optimal evaluation metric in FLAML AutoML that best correlates with the official challenge evaluation metrics